veracode-research/solr-injection/README.md

 <p>GET /solr/db/select?q=<font color="red">Apple&xxx=yyy</font></p>

-As you can see here, due to the vulnerability the 'q' parameter is decoded by the web app, but not properly encoded in the request to Solr server.
+As you can see here, due to the parameter injection vulnerability, the 'q' parameter is decoded by the web app, but not properly encoded in the request to Solr server.

 So, the main question is what we can do with it?
 Considering the request will be sent to the '/select' anyway, what parameters we can send to do something malicious on the Sorl side?